-- IFRS 16 "Leases" (in force for annual periods beginning on or after 1 January 2019 -• endorsed by EC).
+IFRS 16 "Leases" (in force for annual periods beginning on or after 1 January 2019 - endorsed by EC).
 This standard has an entirely new concept.
-It establishes new principles for the recognition, measurement and presentation of a lease by introducing a new model with the objective to ensure a more faithful and adequate representation of such transactions primarily for the lessee.
-The standard supersedes the effective so far standard related to leases - IAS 17. (a) The main principle of the new standard for lessees is the introduction of a single lesse accounting model in the statement of financial position -anasset will be recognised for all contracts with duration of more than 12 months in the form of a 'right-of-use', which will be subsequently depreciated over the duration of the contract, and respectively, a financial liability will be stated for the lease liability under these contracts.
-This is the significant change in the current accounting practice.
-The standard allows an exception and retaining the current practice for leases of low-value assets and short-term leases. (b) There would not be any significant changes for lessors and they would continue to account for leases as per the old standard IAS 17 - asoperating and finance lease.
+It establishes new principles for the recognition, measurement, presentation and disclosure of a lease by introducing a new model with the objective to ensure a more faithful and adequate representation of such transactions primarily for the lessee.
+The standard supersedes the effective so far standard related to leases - IAS 17, and the interpretations thereto. (a) The main principle of the new standard for lessees is the introduction of a single lessee accounting model in the statement of financial position - an asset will be recognised for all contracts with duration of more than 12 months in the form of a 'right-of-use', which will be subsequently depreciated over the duration of the contract, and respectively, a financial liability will be stated for the lease liability under these contracts.
+This is the significant change in the accounting practice until 2018.
+The standard allows an exception and retaining the current practice for leases of low-value assets and short-term leases.
+The standard will impact the financial result for the period, since during the first years expenses related to leases are higher; moreover, operating costs will be replaced by depreciation and interest costs, which will result in a certain change in key metrics such as EBITDA; operating cash flows will increase, since principals and interest will be classified as cash from financing activities; (b) There would not be any significant changes for lessors and they will continue to account for leases as per the old standard IAS 17 - as operating and finance lease.
+As far as the new standard introduces a more comprehensive concept, a more detailed analysis of contractual terms should be carried out on their part as well and it is possible that grounds for reclassification of particular lease transactions may occur for them (lessors), too.
 The new standard requires more extensive disclosures.
-The management has done research and has concluded that the changes made through the new standard have an impact on the accounting policies, and on the value and classification of Group's assets, liabilities, transactions and performance, with regard to: some of its operating lease agreements in which the Group acts as lessee.
-The management has chosen modified retrospective application of IFRS 16 on its initial application and will not restate comparative information. - IFRIC 23 (amended) "Uncertainty over Income Tax Treatments" (in force for annual periods beginning on or after 1 January 2019 endorsed by EC).
-This Interpretation provides guidance on the accounting treatment and accounting for income tax when tax treatments involve uncertainty that affects the application of IAS 12.
-It does not apply to taxes or other state levies outside the scope of IAS 12, nor does it specifically include requirements relating to interest and penalties associated with uncertain tax treatments.
-The Interpretation addresses the following matters: (a) whether an entity considers uncertain tax treatments; (b) the assumptions an entity makes about the examination and assessment of tax treatments by taxation authorities; (c) how an entity determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates; (d) how an entity considers and treats changes in facts and circumstances; and (e) the entity's approach whether to consider each uncertain tax treatment separately or together with one or more other uncertain tax treatments.
+The management has done research and has concluded that the changes made through the new standard have an impact on the accounting policies, and on the value and classification of Company's assets, liabilities, transactions and performance, with regard to: hired services expense (Note 6), depreciation and amortisation expenses (Notes 16,17), finance costs (Note 12), property, plant and equipment (Note 16), lease liabilities (Notes 31, 33), non-current and current liabilities to related parties (Notes 31, 37) and deferred tax assets, as well as to the presentation of cash flows resulting therefrom.
+The effects of the analyses, the restatements and reclassifications performed thereby are disclosed in Note 49.
+The management has chosen modified retrospective application of IFRS 16 on its initial application and will not restate comparative information.